msnm/DiscoveringBigData/hadoop/notes/HadoopsEcosystem.md

  in a hands on way with the HDFS, so for now I will not explain the different commands and how to create/access a HDFS.

 ![alt text](https://github.com/msnm/DiscoveringBigData/raw/master/hadoop/notes/img/architecture_hdfs.png "Basic architecture sketch of a HDFS")

+I have not explored yet what types of data formats you can store on top of a HDFS.
+I know that you can just have normal files on it like text and images and process them, but you can also run NoSQL databases on HDFS.
+The thing is if you want to search specific things within your files you need to do a full table scan.
+In otherwords scanning every line of your files and if they are several GB big it is a slow operation...
+If you need low latency and fast random read/write access you can opt for HBASE, Parquet, or Cassandra or ...

+HBASE for example is a columnar DB, where you are not bound to a strict schema.
+The advantage of columnar DB's is when you need to read millions of lines of data in a table, but only need for example only two columns out of seven columns specified in the table for you query you will store these columns together with a row id and probably a versioning number.
+This way you can have history.
+The difference with RDBMS is that instead of reading from left to right row by row it reads only the columns you need and does this from top to bottom.
+[Simple basic video illustration of the concept.](https://www.youtube.com/watch?v=8KGVFB3kVHQ)

+A disadvantage of for example HBASE as that you cannot join tables ...

 More to come here ...